 2G auction: Govt gets Rs 9,200 cr bids

-The government today received bids worth more than Rs 9,200 crore on the opening day of auction for 2G mobile phone spectrum that drew scant interest due to high base price.
+The government today received bids worth more than Rs 9,200 crore on the opening day of an auction of 2G mobile phone spectrum, drawing scant interest.

-Of the 22 telecom circles, which cover the entire nation, bids were received for 18, with Delhi, Mumbai, Rajasthan and Karnataka which had the highest base price drawing a blank.
+Of the 22 telecom circles, in which India has been divided, bids were received for 18 circles, with Delhi, Mumbai, Rajasthan and Karnataka, which had the highest base price, drawing blank.

 The bids received so far are a far cry from the Rs 28,000 crore minimum revenue that the government is expecting from the auction of wireless spectrum reclaimed after the Supreme Court cancelled 122 permits issued in 2008.

 - Paddy shortfall blamed for mystery death of procurement officer

 - 'Bookie' Vindoo was close to BCCI chief’s son-in-law: cops

 - Net widens, police watching three more players, new set of bookies

 - Suspected Islamists behead soldier on London street

 - Malegaon 2006 case: NIA names four right wing terror suspects